 - 7.1.1.
 As set out in Chapter 1, the IAF introduces enhancements to the Fitness and Probity (F&P) Regime.
 As noted in paragraph 1.3, certain more general enhancements to the F&P Regime are the subject of separate guidance.
-The key changes which this IAF Guidance seeks to address from the perspective of the firms, holding companies and individuals performing CF roles are that the F&P Regime has been: - amended to include an obligation on firms to proactively certify that certain staff are fit and proper and capable of performing their roles with integrity and competence; and - extended to apply to holding companies established in Ireland20.
+The key changes which this IAF Guidance30 seeks to address from the perspective of the firms, holding companies and individuals performing CF roles are that the F&P Regime has been: - \triangleright amended to include an obligation on firms to proactively certify that certain staff are fit and proper and capable of performing their roles with integrity and competence; - extended to apply to holding companies established in Ireland; and - amended to include Head of Material Business Line as a PCF role for insurance undertakings and investment firms.

-20 The Guidance on the Fitness and Probity Standards will be amended to reflect these changes.
+30 The Guidance on the Fitness and Probity Standards has been amended to reflect these changes.